chhsinnovation/chhsinnovation.github.io/src/site/docs/desktop-install.md

 npm run start
 ```

-When the site is running, you'll see some web addresses appear.
+When the site is running, you'll see some web addresses.
 You want `Local`, which will probably be [http://localhost:8080](http://localhost:8080) or [http://localhost:8081](http://localhost:8081).
 Click the link that matches your terminal's output.

 You did it!
 The site is now running on your computer.